Distance: 24-mile loop

 Elevation gain: 3780 ft

-This is a short, serious climbing route, the bulk of it on a small, dramatic back road.
-You plunge down to the bottom of the American River canyon, climb steeply back out the other side, roll up and down along the side of the canyon, do a fast drop on a moderately traveled mountain highway back down to the same river, and end with a challenging 1000-ft climb.
+There is an endless amount of rideable road north of Placerville, but most of it is just-OK, generic green-wall riding.
+This route has some real drama.
+It’s a short, serious climbing route, the bulk of it on a small, energetic back road.
+You plunge down to the bottom of the American River canyon, cross the river, climb steeply back out the other side, roll up and down along the side of the canyon, do a fast drop on a moderately traveled mountain highway back down to the same river, and end with a challenging 1000-ft climb.
 Along the way you get some nice woods, some nice canyon vistas, and a lot of nice solitude.
-I recorded 5240 feet of gain in 24 miles of riding (which means 12 miles of climbing), so you’ll work.
-It’s the best ride in the Placerville area, and Placerville is too cool a town not to be represented in our list.
+Mapmyride says it’s 3780 feet of gain in 24 miles of riding (which means 12 miles of climbing), and I think that’s conservative, so you’ll work.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)